Izziabby/data-science-S2023/challenges/c04-gapminder-assignment.md

 - lifeExp of all continents seem to have generally gone up from 1952 to 2007
-- pop of all continents seem to have generally gone up from 1952 to 2007
 - All countries in Europe’s lifeExp in 2007 is above 70 years
 - Asia in 2007 has one major outlier where the lifeExp is around 45 years